Last updated September 5, 2022.

 If you can’t get to sleep, get up and read or listen to some relaxing music until you feel sleepy.

 Weather permitting, step outside and gaze at the stars or listen to the sounds of the night.

-Make a list of things to be grateful for or get those tasks you’re thinking about written down so you can stop thinking about them.
+Make a list of things to be grateful for or get the tasks you’re thinking about written down so that you can stop thinking about them.

 Spend time outside during the day, especially first thing in the morning.